Ernest-30/MeriSkill-Sales-Analysis/README.md

 ![image](https://github.com/Ernest-30/D-and-D-Electronics-Store-Sales-Analysis/assets/123366282/dc86364c-1794-4507-985a-66f881c95e4f)

-The most bought product is the AAA Batteries (4-pack) which sold about 31k quantities in 2019, while the item that sold the least number of units is LG Dryer with a total of 646 quantities sold.
+The most bought product is the AAA Batteries (4-pack) which sold about 31k quantities, while the product that sold the least number of units is LG Dryer with a total of 646 quantities sold.

 # What is the Order performance per City?
-The top performing State is San Francisco with a total of 45k orders which is 24% of the total orders received, while the least performing State is Austin with a total of 10k orders which is 5.33% of the total orders received.
+The top performing City is San Francisco with a total of 45k orders which is 24% of the total orders received, while the least performing City is Austin with a total of 10k orders which is 5.33% of the total orders received.

 ![image](https://github.com/Ernest-30/D-and-D-Electronics-Store-Sales-Analysis/assets/123366282/090b21bf-170c-48dd-a9f7-2760aac9d75e)